OData/v3ProtocolDocument/OData.markdown

 ### 8.8.2.
 Requesting Individual Properties

-A server SHOULD support retrieving an individual property value.
+A service SHOULD support retrieving an individual property value.

 To retrieve an individual property, a client issues a GET request to the property URL.
 The property URL is the entity request URL with "`/`" and the property name appended.
 See the [OData:URL](OData URL Conventions) document for details.